Public spaces need to be safe and inclusive for all. Now.

 In 2023, make a real difference by helping make our public spaces safe.

 On 10th March 2021, we released a report revealing the prevalence of sexual harassment across the UK – only 3% of 18-24 year-olds had told us they weren’t being harassed.
 This data was made up of your stories, of what you’ve experienced, and it was shared so many times that it reached over 1 Billion people online.

-In the past year, you have helped UN Women UK’s small charity team shape a national conversation, and your ideas have already started making change at music festivals, with taxi companies, on public transport, in organisations and in online spaces.
+Since then, you have helped UN Women UK’s small charity team shape a national conversation, and your ideas have already started making change at music festivals, with taxi companies, on public transport, in organisations and in online spaces.
 It’s a time for change.

 Be part of it.

 Imagine a world...

 What would you do?